hpc2n/gpu-course/solutions/3.modelling/2.profiling/README.md

 We can see that for the first kernel `SOL FB` and `Memory [%]` are both around 90% which is high.
 However, the performance of the second kernel is much lower.
-When looking at the `Duration` field, we can see that the starting point kernel was actually faster than the two model solution kernel combined.
-However, note than these numbers do not include transfer times etc.
+When looking at the `Duration` field, we can see that the starting point kernel was actually faster than the two model solution kernels combined.
+However, note that these numbers do not include transfer times etc.

-Also remember that goal of the `2.intermediate/1.sum` hands-on was not to write an optimal summation code.
+Also remember that the goal of the `2.intermediate/1.sum` hands-on was not to write an optimal summation code.
 The point was to learn to use shared memory.

 ### gemv